mstable/MIPs/TDP/tdp-44.md

 - Introducing a general universal contributor title which would involve removing current individual rules and holding a full election process (part of the next TDP) for each of the available seats inside of the respective DAO.
 Both DAOs will operate under a 4/6 multisig.
 - Merging the Asset Management subDAO with the TreasuryDAO and absorb primary funding functions of the Funding subDAO back into the TreasuryDAO.
-- Creation of a new “Product/Builder subDAO” to separate the ProtocolDAO from the full-time contributor's group that is responsible for the continuous roll-out and operations of the mStable product line.
+- Creation of a new “Builder subDAO” to separate the ProtocolDAO from the full-time contributor's group that is responsible for the continuous roll-out and operations of the mStable product line.
 The creation of this subDAO will ensure the long-term success of the protocol while preventing any centralized points of failure or sensitivity to external threats

 ## Motivation